Sandrew94/Sandrew94/README.md

 <h3 align="left">Brief introduction:</h3>

-I am a Junior and is currently following projects on TomorrowDevs, where I am followed by Mentor to improve myself more and more.
+I am a Junior and i'm is currently following projects on TomorrowDevs, where I am followed by Mentor to improve myself more and more.

 I really like all the company's that they have a philosophy on training, I'm a curious person who always likes to learn new things and have stimulating experiences, especially with ambitious projects.